mmuzny/Pebble-SDK-manager/README.md

 ```sh
 $ ./pvm install 3.6.2
 ```
-Switch to version 3.4 (the script will ask if should install first in case 3.4 is not installed) :
+Switch to version 3.4 ( will install 3.4 first if not currently installed ) :
 ```sh
 $ ./pvm use 3.4
 ```